-These are the most important factors when choosing a vacuum for your vehicle.
+These are the most important factors when choosing the best car vacuum cleaner for your vehicle.
 Some non-car specific factors include the brand, warranty and how easy the machine is to empty.
-You should also take into the account the capacity of the vacuum, as a small capacity may mean you’ll need to empty the model several times during a single cleaning session.
+You should also take into account the capacity of a car vac, as a small capacity may mean you’ll need to empty the model several times during a single cleaning session.
 Smaller vacuums can be easier to store though.

 Our Picks for Specific Tasks

-Best Car Cleaner for Pet Hair: Black + Decker PD1420LP Flexi Vac
+Best Car Cleaner for Pet Hair: Miele Complete C3 Comfort PowerLine

 Pet hair can be particularly difficult to get out of car seats and footwells.
 If your dog loves to spread himself across your seats, or just sheds a lot in his car crate, it’s important to choose a vacuum with the suction power and tools to handle this.

-While most of the models on our list cope well with hair, if you’re looking for the lowest-priced vacuum that excels at pet hair then we recommend the Black + Decker PD1420LP Flexi Vac.
-This model has strong suction for a handheld and also comes with a pet hair attachment.
+While most of the models on our list cope well with hair, if you’re looking for a corded model for pet hair then the Miele Complete C3 Comfort is our #1 pick.
+This model has excellent suction and strong pet hair performance.

-If budget isn't an issue and you’re looking for the BEST cordless vacuum for cleaning cars, then the V8 Absolute is easily our top recommendation.
-It’s powerful, lightweight and has a long 40-minute run-time.
+If you’re looking for the best cordless vacuum for cleaning cars, then the V10 Absolute is our top recommendation.
+It’s powerful, lightweight and has a long 60-minute run-time.
 As we mentioned earlier in this article, the only downside is the price, although it’s still a lot cheaper than the Dyson V11 and V15 vacuum cleaners.

-Best Corded Car Vacuum: Miele Complete C3 PowerLine
+Best Corded Car Vacuum: Miele Complete C3 Comfort PowerLine

-If you’re happy to have a corded car vacuum, then the Miele Complete C3 PowerLine is probably the best choice.
+If you’re happy to have a corded car vacuum, then the Miele Complete C3 Comfort PowerLine is probably the best choice.
 It’s one of our highest rated models so far, due to its excellent suction power and strong all-round performance.
-It also has an 11-metre cleaning radius.
+It also has a 12-metre cleaning radius.

 When it comes to a corded handheld vacuum for cars, the obvious choice is the AEG AG71a – although unfortunately this is now a difficult model to find.
-It’s a lightweight handheld model that provides unlimited run-time and strong suction.
+It’s a lightweight handheld vacuum that provides unlimited run-time and strong suction.
 It’s also great for stairs.

 If you have a large car, or need to clean multiple cars at the same time, a cordless model might not be the best option.
-A large or bulky vacuum also probably isn't the best choice.
-For these reasons, we recommend the AEG AG71a for this situation.
+Handheld vacuums are also likely to fill up quickly.
+For these reasons, we recommend the Karcher WD 3 for this situation.

-This is a corded bagless vacuum with handheld design, meaning you can use it for as long as you need without worrying about battery life.
-It's also comfortable to hold and has a relatively large 0.6 litre capacity - at least compared to other handheld models.
+This is a corded bagged vacuum cleaner with powerful suction, so you can use it for as long as you need without worrying about battery life.
+It also has a huge capacity so you won’t need to empty it as frequently as handheld vacs.

-We hope this article has helped you choose a new car vacuum.
+We hope this article has helped you choose a new car vacuum cleaner.
 While a great vacuum won’t make cleaning your car interior enjoyable, it will at least make it a bit more bearable!

-If you have any questions about this article, or would like to provide feedback on one of the vacuums we’ve mentioned, please use the comment form below.
+If you have any questions about choosing a car vacuum cleaner, or would like to provide feedback on one of the vacuums we’ve mentioned, please use the comment form below.
 Thanks!